 Making the Rose

 - Arrange the Bottom Layer of the Rose.
 To make the rose, start with the largest pieces and arrange them next next to each other in a circular layout.
 If you feel confident in your arrangement, you can glue the pieces together by slightly overlapping the ends of the petals on top of each other.

 - Arrange the Middle Layer of the Rose.
 Next, arrange the medium sized petals in a circular layout.
 You will need to eventually add them on top of the larger petals you just assembled.
 Adjust the layout to your liking, covering any spaces by slightly overlapping if you must.

 - Arrange the Top Layer of the Rose.
 Last, arrange the smallest petals by laying them on top of the medium sized petals.
 You can slightly overlap for more dimension.

 Our card was a little warped due to the type of glue we used.
 We are still learning!

 Looking back, it would have been nice to have circular punches.
 If you do have punches of varying sizes, you can use them to easily make the rose petals.
 Nevertheless, you now know how to make roses for any card project.

 And just for fun, here is the miniature rose that inspired it all:

 If you made this rose, let us know!
 We’d love to see how you designed a card or project using this method.
-Something also tells us, we will probably use it to make another type of card or decorate a crafty box in the future.
-Ideas, ideas!
+Something also tells us, we will probably use it to make another type of card or to decorate a crafty box in the future.
+Ideas, ideas, ideas!